cv747/cv747/README.md

 * ✉️  You can contact me at [me@cartervernon.com](mailto:me@cartervernon.com)
 * 🧠  I'm learning C++ and Japanese
 * 🤝  I'm open to collaborating on interesting projects
-* ⚡  I was part of a team that conquered the English Channel
+* ⚡  I was part of a team that swam across the English Channel

 ### Skills